 Portmore Municipal Council

-The Municipality of Portmore, located in the parish of St. Catherine in Jamaica is a relatively new entity – created by an Act of Parliament on June 19, 2003.
+The Portmore City Municipality, located in the parish of St. Catherine in Jamaica is a relatively new entity – created by an Act of Parliament on June 19, 2003.
 It was the culmination of nine years of agitation by the citizens who petitioned the Government for this status.
 Portmore before its municipal status was administered by the St. Catherine Parish Council.

 The Municipality has been described as “new and different” as there are some unique features to the Portmore Municipality.